manyminds/api2go/README.md

 You can also use `jsonapi.MarshalToJSONWithURLs` to automatically generate URLs for the rest endpoints that have a version and BaseURL prefix.
 This will generate the same routes that our API uses.
-This adds `self` and `related` fields for relations inside the `links` object.
+This adds `self` and `related` fields for relations inside the `relationships` object.

 Recover the structure from above using